-Bechtel has been replacing the two "once-through" steam generators and the reactor vessel closure head at Davis-Besse Nuclear Power Station near Oak Harbor, southeast of Toledo, Ohio.
+Bechtel replaced the two "once-through" steam generators and the reactor vessel closure head at Davis-Besse Nuclear Power Station near Oak Harbor, southeast of Toledo, Ohio.
 Owned by FirstEnergy Nuclear Operating Company, Davis-Besse is a pressurized-water reactor that produces 908 megawatts of electricity, enough to power 450,000 homes.

 During the course of some 30 years, Bechtel has set records for the lowest radiation exposure, shortest replacement outages, and best employee safety performing its steam generator replacement work.